jmscudder/COVID/index.md

 ![](Vaccinations.png)

 >The current total number of first round vaccinations represents to 13 people out of every 20 in the state of Ohio having begun their vaccination sequence.
->This is 65.0 percent of the population of Ohio.
+>This is 65.01 percent of the population of Ohio.

->Currently fully vaccinated (2 weeks past a second dose) are: 7,046,995 people, who received their second round vaccination on or before Aug 30 2023.
+>Currently fully vaccinated (2 weeks past a second dose) are: 7,047,516 people, who received their second round vaccination on or before Sep 06 2023.
->This represents 60.23 percent of the population of Ohio.
+>This represents 60.24 percent of the population of Ohio.

->Currently up to date with bivalent boosters are: 1,923,328 people, who received their second booster dose on or before Aug 30 2023.
+>Currently up to date with bivalent boosters are: 1,925,719 people, who received their second booster dose on or before Sep 06 2023.
->This represents 16.44 percent of the population of Ohio.
+>This represents 16.46 percent of the population of Ohio.

 ### Archival: Testing
 **These figures cannot be updated as Ohio Dept. of Health is no longer reporting testing data.**